koromodako/marmot/README.md

 # marmot

-## Introduction
+## Intro

 This project is at an early stage of testing, security issues and bugs might be lurking in the corners, use with caution.
+This documentation might be incomplete as it currently is a work in progress.

 ## Usage